TrinityLabDAO/booster-pool-docs/booster-pool-guides/withdraw.md

 ![](<../.gitbook/assets/image (11).png>)

-Click "Withdraw" button to withdraw funds.
-The transaction confirmation window will appear from MetaMask.
-Press the "Confirm" button to confirm the withdrawal:
+Click **Withdraw** to withdraw funds.
+The MetaMask confirmation window appears.
+Press **Confirm** to proceed with the withdrawal:

 ![](<../.gitbook/assets/image (15).png>)

-Withdrawal was successful:
+The withdrawal was successful:

 ![](<../.gitbook/assets/image (22).png>)